 Its yellow and black design makes it more visible in the sea.
 And to make you more comfortable on the walk, it has 2 inflatable seats that can be adjusted to your needs, with a removable backrest and chair.
 It also includes a pump so you can inflate it quickly, and it also has 2 oars and a fastening rope in the bow and stern.

-Which disadvantages must you keep in mind?
-An integrated fish rod holder could make it a complete kayak.
+What could be better: An integrated fish rod holder could make it a complete kayak.

 More features: 2 carry handles, wraparound grab rope, footrests, built-in fishing rod holder, elastic cord storage areas